 - Important: Send an email to [email protected] with your name and address so we know where to send the tax receipt.

 - You will receive confirmation of receipt of your donation and we will issue you with a tax receipt.

 About the Community Response Fund

 Donors of the Nanaimo Foundation and the Tom Harris Community Foundation contributed a total of $150,000 to launch the Community Response Fund on March 26th to provide relief to the critical needs of our community during this unprecedented time.

-The first phase of funding has provided grants to charities within the boundaries of School District 68 that work to address the following priority areas:
+Funding has supported charities within the boundaries of School District 68 that work to address the following priority areas:

 • Food security among our vulnerable community members